-We might ask for your name, email and other contact details, your date of birth or financial details, depending on what services you are using.
+We might ask for your name, email and other contact details, depending on what services you are using (for example our newsletter service or merchandise shop).
 If you apply to take part in polls, for example, we might ask you about your political standpoints.
 This might include information you share with us such as names, regions, platforms and any other details provided.
 If you purchase a service such as sponsored articles, press releases or as a podcast sponsor we will collect information such as company registration details and financial details.

 - Device information

 - your mobile phone

 - your voice controlled device

 We do automatically collect and store some technical information from these types of gadgets and web browsers.

 - Information from other platforms outside the BitcoinNews.com when you mention our news and/or services